Grant Applications

 • This grant is specifically for small for-profit businesses (S-Corp, Partnership, etc.), not non-profit organizations.

-• A final report is required noting of how the funds were use and the benefit it provided to your business.
+• A final report is required noting of how the funds were used and the benefit it provided to your business.

 • Operating expenses (rent, utilities, payroll) are Not eligible for grant funding.